Read time 10 minutes

-To update your Google Chrome, go to browser’s Settings and select About Chrome.
+To update your Google Chrome, go to the browser’s Settings and select About Chrome.
 It automatically detects and installs updates for your Chrome browser.

-Since, Google Chrome and Mozilla Firefox are the two prominent browsers; here is how you can clear cache and cookies in both platforms:
+Since Google Chrome and Mozilla Firefox are the two prominent browsers; here is how you can clear cache and cookies in both platforms: